stuartd/keymapper/README.md

 [Download .exe file (Windows 10/11 or .Net 4.8)](https://github.com/stuartd/keymapper/releases/download/keymapper/KeyMapper.exe)

-You will also need to have Administrative access to your computer.
+You will need to have Administrative access to your computer.

+### **If you're using a really old version of KeyMapper in modern versions of Windows (i.e. 7 or later), you will have to initially switch to 'Boot' mappings from the Mappings menu.**

+#### **If you don't do this, your mappings won't work.
+If you don't see this menu item or it's empty, then you don't have to do anything!**

 This is because both Windows XP and Vista supported per-user key mappings written to `HKEY_CURRENT_USER\Keyboard Layout` and when KeyMapper was released, those were the latest versions.